• Blog - Guides & Resources

 1921 Census

 The 1921 Census was taken on the evening of the 19th June 1921 in England, Wales, Isle of Man, Channel Islands and Scotland.
 There was no census taken in Ireland in 1921 due to the War of Independence, the first censuses taken independently in the Irish Free State and in Northern Ireland were on 18 April 1926.
 Where can the census be viewed?
-Find My Past and Ancestry have the 1921 Census for England, Wales, Isle of Man and the…
+Find My Past and Ancestry have the 1921 Census for England, Wales, Isle of Man and the Channel Islands, while Scotland’s People has the Scottish census.
+On Find My Past, the census can be accessed from the…

 Civil Registration in Great Britain and Ireland